l-zeuch/lzeuch.de/content/about.md

 ## Contact

-Best shot is to write me an email to `l-zeuch[at]email.de`.
+Best shot is to write me an email to l-zeuch@email.de.
 I try to answer in a timely manner.
 Thanks for writing in!